IATI/D-Portal/plated/README.md

 # Plated-Example

-Plated is a node app, please make sure that it is installed in the plated directory after checkout.
+Plated is a node app, please make sure that node is available and that he node dependencies have been installed using plated/upgrade.